gerwitz/hgc-v12/src/writing/2006/2006-04-25-serendipity-on-a-cone.md

 ---
-title: Serendipity on a cone
+title: Serendipity on a Cone
 categories:
 - personal
 content-tags: